 About the School Arts Leader Program:

-The School Arts Leader (SAL) Program is a collective impact collaboration which annually guides five to eight MA school principals or district leaders to forge sustainable, high-quality arts-education programs by actively directing a team of educators, parents, and community members to develop and implement school arts-action plans.
+The School Arts Leader (SAL) Program is a collective-impact collaboration which annually guides a cohort of MA school principals and/or district leaders through a two-year process to forge sustainable, high-quality arts-education programs that transform their schools.
+This is achieved by the school leader actively directing a team of educators, parents, and community members to develop and implement school arts-action plans.

 The goal is to build and support systemic change in public PreK—12 schools so that all students can benefit from the vital role of dance-drama-media-music-visual art in a complete, balanced education as called for in the 2015 Federal “Every Student Succeeds Act” (ESSA).
 It is a proven strategy for improving education outcomes in underperforming schools and developing culturally-inclusive school communities.
 Arts|Learning is happy to work with a variety of schools and districts.
 However, working with schools having 50+% diverse BIPOC student populations, and/or with BIPOC school leaders, is a priority.

 Potential SAL Program Focal Points may be in a specific school, or via a vertical-alignment team in a district, Pre-K—12.
 Any of the following concentrations may be chosen by the participating school or district, either alone, or in combination:

 • One or more arts domain(s) specific focus (dance, drama, media arts, music, visual arts)